AdityaThakur1/hpml-deep-gradient-compression/README.md

 | ResNet-20 With Gradient Compression  | 143 Epochs |  21 minutes | 85.47% |92.5% | 0.001 |1 KB |

 ## Plots
-Below are the plots for Train Accuracy and Test Accuracy for Baseline and Model with Gradient Compression.
+Below are the plots for Train Accuracy and Test Accuracy for Baseline Model and Model with Gradient Compression on ResNet-20.

 ![Alt text](https://github.com/AdityaThakur1/hpml-deep-gradient-compression/blob/master/data/test_acc.JPG?raw=true "Test Accuracy on 200 Epochs")